At a glance

 Slow processing speed and anxiety can fuel each other.

-If you process things faster than your child, remember there’s no right or wrong speed—just differences in how you each operate.
+If you process things faster than your child, remember there’s no right or wrong speed — just differences in how each of you operate.

 Connect with the doctor if anxiety gets in the way of your child’s everyday functioning.